zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec02.md

          then output *[DNSKEY_KSK_NOT_SEP]*.
       6. Find the equivalent RRSIG in *DNSKEY RRSIG* by key ID (key tag).
       7. If matching RRSIG is not found, output *[NO_MATCHING_RRSIG]*.
+      8. If the Zonemaster installation does not have support for the algorithm that created the RRSIG, then output *[DS02_ALGO_NOT_SUPPORTED_BY_ZM]*.
-      8. If the RRSIG values (algorithm and signature) do not match the DNSKEY then output *[BROKEN_RRSIG]*.
+      9. Else, if the RRSIG values (algorithm and signature) do not match the DNSKEY then output *[BROKEN_RRSIG]*.

 8. If no message, besides possibly *[NO_RESPONSE]* or